Science

 Fake nutrition jumps out of the page in its contempt for valid science.
 Real science is the determination of cause-and-effect relationships showing the details of the results.
 Fakery swims around in a cloud of nonsense.
 There are no similarities.

 I found that taking vitamin C with zinc creates a reaction with zinc seemingly making zinc toxic instead of useful.
 Theory indicates that vitamin C reduces zinc from the plus two form which is usable to the plus one form or elemental zinc, which is toxic instead of useful.
-Therefore, vitamin C should not be taken within one half hour before or two hours after taking zinc.
+Therefore, vitamin C should not be taken within one hour before or several hours after taking zinc.

 The same is probably true for all metals in mineral form except iron.
 Vitamin C should not be taken at the same time as minerals other than iron to prevent them from being reduced to toxic or nonfunctional forms.
-Iron, however does need vitamin C to prevent it from oxidizing to the plus three form, which is very toxic.
+Iron, however does need small amounts of vitamin C to prevent it from oxidizing to the plus three form, which is very toxic.
+Only small amounts of vitamin C should be taken to keep it from reducing other minerals to toxic or nonfunctional forms.

 In regard to fat production, nutritionists, particularly bureaucrats, have a slogan that says, fat equals calories ingested minus calories burned up; and on that basis tell people to burn up calories through exercise.
 Exercise increases fat production, because 50 million years of evolution requires that result.
 The more energy that is burned up, the more energy that needs to be stored to minimize the harm that results from a shortage of energy.
 (Storage fat didn't exist until it evolved in yeasts 50 million years ago and then spread to other species through horizontal gene transfer.)